brezzan/SongRadar_mobile/README.md

 - flutter pub get

-6-)Create the virtual environemnt for api to run : check the backend side https://github.com/ilhaniskurt/songradar-backend
+6-)Create the virtual environemnt for api to run.
+Check the backend side

+  https://github.com/ilhaniskurt/songradar-backend

 7-) Activate the virtual device and run the App